 Funder: National Institutes of Health

-Summary: Supports research project sites to continue the Adolescent Brain Cognitive Development (ABCD) Study, following the cohort into young adulthood.
+Summary: Supports renewal of Adolescent Brain Cognitive Development (ABCD) Research Project Sites to extend longitudinal study into young adulthood.